Tilooo/LogiDash/README.md

 - **Auto-Detection**: Intelligent format recognition and appropriate parsing for each file type.
 - **Auto-Processing**: Smart parsing of orders, products, and suppliers from any supported format.
 - **Error Handling**: Robust validation and user-friendly error messages to ensure data integrity.
-- **Bulk Import**: Process thousands of records in seconds with optimised batch operations.
+- **Bulk Import**: Process thousands of records in seconds with optimized batch operations.

+### 🎨 Premium User Experience
+- **Dark & Light Modes**: Fully supported themes that automatically adapt to user preference.
+- **Responsive Design**: Flawless experience across desktop, tablet, and mobile devices.
+- **Animated Backgrounds**: Subtle, flowing gradients and floating orbs create an immersive environment.